EU – EFTA AND EEA COUNTRY RELATIONS

-Three of the EFTA countries (Iceland, Liechtenstein and Norway) are members of the European Economic Area (EEA) with the European Union, signed on 2 May 1992 and which came into effect on 1 January 1994.
-The EEA Agreement, which brings together the EU Member States and the three EFTA/EEA States in a single market, referred to as an “internal market”, gives Iceland, Liechtenstein and Norway the right to participate in the internal market without having to be members of the European Union.
+Three of the EFTA countries (Iceland, Liechtenstein and Norway) are members of the Agreement on the European Economic Area (EEA) with the European Union, signed on May 2, 1992 and entered into force on January 1, 1994.
+The EEA Agreement, which brings together the EU Member States and the three EFTA/EEA countries in a single market – referred to as “internal market” – gives Iceland, Liechtenstein and Norway the right to participate in a single market without having to be members of the European Union.
 This is on the basis of a Community acquis automatic adjustment process with respect to the internal market.
-It substantially extends the “four freedoms” of free movement of goods, services, persons and capital to the three EFTA/EEA countries, but without ceding sovereignty and providing for joint decision-making bodies.
+It substantially extends the “four freedoms” of movement of the single market (free movement of goods, services, persons and capital) to the three EFTA/EEA countries, providing for joint decision-making bodies.

-In exchange for the right to take full part in the internal market, the three EFTA/EEA countries agreed to help reduce social and economic inequality in the European Economic Area regions by providing grants for investment and development products in certain priority areas (EEA Grants), in addition to a separate bilateral grant system established by Norway in 2004 (Norway Grants).
-As part of the total allocations for both of the 2014-2021 financing mechanisms (EEA and Norway), two global funds will be set up to fund projects that tackle youth unemployment.
+In exchange for the right to take full part in the internal market, the three EFTA/EEA countries agreed to help reduce social and economic inequality in the European Economic Area regions by providing grants for investment and development projects in certain priority areas (EEA Grants and Norway Grants).

 EU – SWISS RELATIONS

-EU - MICRO EUROPEAN STATES (REPUBLIC OF SAN MARINO, PRINCIPALITY OF MONACO AND PRINCIPALITY OF ANDORRA) RELATIONS
+EU – SMALL EUROPEAN STATES (REPUBLIC OF SAN MARINO, PRINCIPALITY OF MONACO AND PRINCIPALITY OF ANDORRA) RELATIONS

-Negotiations have been in place between the micro European States and the EU since March 2015 to progressively include them into the internal European market.
-Italy is still attentively following the developments of the negotiating sessions for one or more Association Agreements between the Republic of San Marino, the Principality of Monaco and the Principality of Andorra on the one side, and the European Commission on the other, continuing to encourage dialogue among them.
-If the Association Agreement were finalised with the three micro-states, it would further strengthen the internal European market.
-The manufacturing sectors of the three micro-states would obtain significant economic openness to the EU market, subject to protecting their respective national specificities.
-The negotiating mandate allows for protection of the specific nature of neighbourhood relations between the three micro-states and the Member States of the EU.
+Negotiations have been in place between the small European States and the EU since March 2015 to progressively include them into the internal European market.
+Italy is still attentively following the developments of the negotiating sessions for one or more Association Agreements between the Republic of San Marino, the Principality of Monaco and the Principality of Andorra on the one side, and the European Commission, on the other, continuing to encourage dialogue among them.
+The conclusion of the Association Agreement with the three small States would further strengthen the internal European market, while the manufacturing sectors of the three small States would obtain significant economic openness to the EU market, subject to protecting their respective national specificities.